 This offense is a Class C misdemeanor, which carries a punishment range of up to $500.

-If police suspect you endangered a child, you should contact an attorney before talking to a detective or an officer.
-This is the single most important thing to remember if you are accused of any offense.
-Most people don’t realize that police are allowed to lie to you and have years of experience to elicit the answers they want from a suspect.
+If police suspect you of abandoning or endangering a child, you should contact an attorney before talking to a detective or an officer.
+This is the single most important thing to remember if you are accused of a crime.
+Most people don’t realize that police are allowed to lie to you and are trained to elicit the answers they want from a suspect.

-It’s also very likely that Child Protective Services will become involved in the investigation.
+It’s also likely that Child Protective Services will become involved in the investigation.
 Again, it’s important to consult an attorney before talking to CPS.
-Anything you say to CPS will be given to law enforcement and can potentially be used against you.
+Anything you say to CPS will be given to law enforcement and can potentially be used against you and could also jeopardize custody of your children.

-As you can see, it is illegal to leave a child alone and in a car in certain circumstances.
+As you can see, it can be illegal to leave a child alone and in a car in certain circumstances.
 If you or a loved one is facing child abandonment or neglect or leaving a child in a vehicle, call us today at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
+We have decades of experience and exceptional results handling cases involving crimes against children.
 During this call we will: